zzzprojects/docs/dappertutorial.net/pages/documentations/dapper/dapper.md

 Dapper extension methods can be used to perform various operations in the database, such as fetching data, inserting records, updating records, and deleting records.

-Dapper will extend your `IDbConnection` interface with multiple methods and some of the most commonly used dapper extension methods.
+Dapper will extend your `IDbConnection` interface with multiple methods and some of the most commonly used Dapper extension methods.

 - [Execute](/execute): It can execute a command one or multiple times.
 - [ExecuteReader](/execute-reader): It can execute a command and return a reader.
-- [Executescalar](/execute-scalar): It can execute a command and return a scalar value.
+- [ExecuteScalar](/execute-scalar): It can execute a command and return a scalar value.
 - [Query](/query): Used to fetch data from the database.
 - [QueryFirst](/queryfirst): It can execute a query and map the first result.
 - [QueryFirstOrDefault](/queryfirstordefault): It can execute a query and map the first result, or a default value if the sequence contains no elements.